"Which one are you?" he asked.

 I think I've made it clear here and IRL that Baby A and I are pretty laid back about the whole identical twin confusion thing.
 It's OK to mix us up or forget, especially if we've just met.
 Our good friend and coworker calls us by the wrong name probably two or three times a week, more if she's tired.
 But she tries.
 Which is more than I can say for some people.

 Baby A is pretty noticeably blonder than me now.
 I have half rim glasses, hers are wire with full rims.
 I'm taller.
 My backpack is black, hers is green.
 She wears slip on Vans, I wear shoelace-less sneakers.
-And there
+And there are differences in our faces, bodies, selves.

 And let me say this: yes, some people have a much harder time than most telling us apart.
 We get that.
 That's OK.
 Screaming above everyone else's chatter when the question has already been answered for you at least twice that day is not.
 Luckily for me, that behavior is usually confined to people under 10 years old.